cammac725/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+Sessions are a way of allowing a server to store info, such as authentication data, about a client.

 1. What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt hashes passwords, then compares and verifies them.

 1. What does bcrypt do to slow down attackers?

+Because bcrypt hashes passwords multiple times, attackers would need to have the hash, know the algorithm used to hash them, and how many rounds were used to generate the hash

 1. What are the three parts of the JSON Web Token?

+Header, payload, and signature

 ## Project Set Up